prayagnshah/Sound-Extraction/src/README.md

     -h, --help            show this help message and exit -lat LATITUDE, --latitude LATITUDE
-                            Latitude of the site
-    -lon LONGITUDE, --longitude LONGITUDE
+                            Latitude of the site.
+It should follow the format `DD.DDDD` -lon LONGITUDE, --longitude LONGITUDE
-                            Longitude of the site
-    -start START_DATE, --start_date START_DATE
+                            Longitude of the site.
+It should follow the format `DD.DDDD` -start START_DATE, --start_date START_DATE
                             Start date of the sampling period.
 The format should be YYYY-MM-DD.
     -end END_DATE, --end_date END_DATE